Chaitanya-Meshram/Ball-Beam-Balance/README.md

 # Ball-Beam-Balance

-Here's a simplified overview of a ball and beam balance system:
+Here's simplified overview of the ball and beam balance system:

 System Components: